American Indians, College, Dakota, Native Americans, Santee, Sioux Uprising, Story-Telling, Survey Texts, The Dakota Sioux Uprising

 When people introduce a given piece of information as “something you don’t learn in the history books” or “something they don’t teach in history class” I often find myself wondering if the individual in question really has read any history books lately?

-Rarely, do I get the impression that much thought has gone into this kind of reference, even when I like what follows after.
-I think these are phrases that just roll off the tongue while someone thinks about what they are going to say next.
+I think these are comments that just roll off the tongue while someone thinks about what they are going to say next.
 When I hear what they do say next, as often as not I find myself thinking; “well I teach that,” or even “Hell, that’s right in my textbook!”
 Sometimes I even find myself thinking; “Every teacher I’ve ever had and every textbook I’ve ever used teach that very thing you numbskull!”

 Just kidding; I don’t actually use the word ‘numbskull’ in my internal monologues.

 The kind of history-bashing that I am talking about almost always involves old yarns long since unraveled by the majority of historians out there.
 Just to provide one example, most of the myths about Columbus fall under this heading.
 I don’t think I’ve ever had a teacher present the classic myth of Columbus discovering America or proving the world is round, at least not without including some form of ironic commentary.
 I can think of numerous instances where the critique didn’t go far enough, but even my second grade teacher in a conservative lily-white community way back in the 70s made a real effort to debunk some of the standard Columbian themes.
 My American history textbooks don’t present the classic Columbus myths and my world history textbook even has a small section about the invention of those very myths.
-Yet, I still hear people preface the most basic critique of Columbus with the notation that we are about to enjoy the thrill of cutting against the pedagogical grain.
+Yet, I still hear people preface the standard critique of Columbus with the pretense that we are about to take on the entire history profession just by listening to them.

 I get a little tired of it.

-The problems that plague survey texts are generally a bit more subtle than Sunday morning historians would have it, however, and those problems are often difficult to resolve without leaving the students a bit shell-shocked.
-You can cut against the content of the text in classroom discussion, but in doing so a certain number of students always seem to be left behind the critical curve.
+The problems that plague survey texts are generally a bit more subtle than Sunday morning historians would have it, however, and those problems are often difficult to resolve without asking students to do more than most wish to.
 The inaccuracies of history texts aren’t always due to fundamental misunderstanding; they often seem to be the result of narrative choices, choices often dictated by the nature of survey-text sedatives.

 Case in point?